I am married to Grad School

 Dating within your program is usually frowned upon.
 It is difficult to date within a program because it is a professional environment so the rules of dating a coworker apply here.
 In addition, we spend so much time together in class, in our labs, or in study groups that we become more like a family.
 It is hard to think of even the cutest guys in the group as dating material.

 I spend most of my time at home, at work, on campus (in class, in meetings, in my labs) or commuting.
 That does not leave much time to go out and meet other singles.
 I am also over that phase of my life where I want to spend every evening dressing up to go clubbing and partying.
-I enjoy a glass of wine, but don’t want to get smashed every night with the people in my program.
-If I have free time, I would rather spend that time with my close friends or curled up with my cat watching a movie.
+I enjoy a glass of wine, but don’t want to get smashed every night.
+If I have free time, I would rather spend that time with my close friends or decompressing somehow.

 Saving the best for last